 You can still access our popular Coronavirus Toolkit, which was designed to help businesses through lockdown.
 The guidance below is much more geared to getting your business back on track as restrictions are lifted.

-The official guidance starts with five steps to working safely and an online tool to help you carry out a Covid-19 risk assessment and make sensible adjustments to your premises and workforce.
+The official guidance starts with an online tool to help you carry out a Covid-19 risk assessment and make sensible adjustments to your premises and workforce.
 If you don’t carry out a risk assessment, the Health and Safety Executive or your local council can issue an enforcement notice.

 There is also a tool for employees who are on furlough or working from home, which guides them through questions that may influence their ability to go back to work safely.
 The idea is that you share this tool with staff to aid discussion on how they can return to work.